 Choose toys that are strong enough to survive impact

-Choose toys that are also unbreakable and strong enough to withstand chewing.
+Choose toys that are also strong enough to withstand chewing.
 The toy should also have no sharp edges or points.

 Choose toys that are nontoxic

 Read the label.
 Make sure the label says the toy you’re buying is nontoxic.
 Art materials for kids should say nontoxic.

 No hobby kits for children younger than 12